Latin American nations fuming over NSA spying allegations

 Greenwald said on Sunday in a Twitter message that he had worked with O Globo on the reports to relay more quickly the scope and reach of the alleged surveillance.
 The bulk of Greenwald’s stories thus far have appeared in the Guardian.

-As disclosed by Snowden to the Guardian, the NSA’s “Prism” program collated mail, Internet chat and files directly from the servers of companies such as Google, Facebook and Skype.
+As disclosed by Snowden to the Guardian, the NSA’s “Prism” program collated mail, Internet chat and files directly from the servers of companies such as Google, Facebook, Twitter and Skype.

 O Globo cited documents saying that NSA agents carried out “spying actions” via “Boundless Informant,” which it said cataloged telephone calls and access to the Internet.